View MapView Map

 11Visit Blennerville Windmill

-Just 40 mins away, Blennerville Windmill is perched on the edge of Tralee Bay where it meets the Dingle Peninsula.
-The site marks the main port of emigration for Kerry locals fleeing the Great Famine and it was once home to the famous emigrant ship, The Jeanie Johnston.
+Just 40 minutes away, Blennerville Windmill is perched on the edge of Tralee Bay where it meets the Dingle Peninsula.
+The site marks the main port of emigration for Kerry locals fleeing the Great Famine and it was once home to the famous emigrant ship, The Jeanie Johnston

 Climb to the top of the working windmill, learn more about the hardship of emigration at the visitor centre or peek through the telescope which overlooks Slí na nÉan or The Way of the Birds.